in28minutes/java-cheat-sheet/README.md

 ```

 Method1 executes some code on resource1 first and then executes some code on resource2.
 Method2 does the reverse.
 We use the sleep method call to simulate the fact that these operation could take some time to complete.
-LetÕs create two threads sharing the above operation using the code below: Threads one and two now share object operation.
+Let's create two threads sharing the above operation using the code below: Threads one and two now share object operation.
 The thread code runs both operations method1 and method2.
 ```
 public class ThreadDeadlock implements Runnable {